pupil-labs/pupil-docs/neon/real-time-api/track-your-experiment-in-matlab/index.md

-# Track your experiment in MATLAB
+# Track Your Experiment in MATLAB

 MATLAB is often used by researchers to build eye tracking experiments, such as tracking how long participants look at stimuli presented on a computer screen.